philware76/Cerberus/README.md

 	 * Builds a candidate list for each type
 	 * Marks missing types (fast fail)
 	 * Selects one instance (policy: first match) per type
-4. Each selected Equipment is initialised if not already online.
+4. Each selected Equipment is initialised if not already online. `RequiredEquipment` handles:
+	- Cached reuse with a VISA health check (`_VISAHealthCheck`)
+	- Excluded candidate filtering
+	- Parent injection if a candidate declares `REQUIRED_PARENT` (`_prepare_dependencies`)
 5. Equipment instances injected into the Test (`test.provideEquip`).
 6. `test.run()` executes; any `TestError` is caught & logged.
 7. `test.finalise()` always called.